diezrabanos/AEMET-DATOS_PLUVIOMETRICOS/README.md

 You need an api key that can be obtained for free by registering at the following link: https://opendata.aemet.es/centrodedescargas/altaUsuario

-Three zip files with the data until 9/5/2018 are included.
+Three zip files with the data in json format until 9/5/2018 are included.

 IMPORTANT!-->For further uses you need to unzip the 160 folders and put them together on JSON_STATIONS folder.
 Then you can relaunch it with variable lastyear setted at current year and the last year json file of each station will override with all the monthly available data -I will upgrade the zip files with the available data from time to time anyhow, so just download....-.